 If you want your money a little faster PayPal transfers arrive in your account between 2-4 day rolling basis, however, you will have to request funds or set up to sweep automatically at the end of each day.

 It is worth noting that Stripe is well-known for its developer-friendly environment while PayPal caters more to the average user.
 PayPal focusses on providing a streamlined online payment service, making it as easy as possible to buy goods and services online with minimal effort.

 Stripe supports Apple pay, Android pay and bitcoin payments while PayPal is working on supporting alternative methods.

 Stripe has a bigger focus on security with tools that enforce card details being sent only to Stripe and not being available to the website being purchased from.

 PayPal is working on providing better options but still leave room for developers to make bad decisions.

 One of the biggest advantages of Stripe is the API.
 (The way developers interface with Stripe) It’s clean, well-documented and easy-to-use.
 In stark contrast to PayPal’s inconsistent and poorly documented API.
 Using Stripe’s API enables rapid and reliable development so you can get selling ASAP!

-Overall, PayPal is great for an entry level solution.
+Overall, PayPal is great for an entry-level solution.
 Easy to get up and going but as your business grows you may wish to take advantage of lower fees (depending on usage) and extra features by switching to Stripe.

-Moviko recommend Stripe as a solid solution because it allows us to tailor the experience to our customers’ needs.
+Moviko recommends Stripe as a solid solution because it allows us to tailor the experience to our customers’ needs.
 We have the knowledge and expertise to make use of the extensive features that Stripe provides, so why not get in touch?